mayakoneval/docs/pages/docs/features/build-env-and-secrets.md

 RUN yarn
 COPY . .

+# Run build and export
 RUN yarn build &&
   yarn export -o /public
 ```
-<Caption>Note that the usage of the ARG variable starts with a `$`.
-This is necessary for Docker to recognize this as an [ARG variable](https://docs.docker.com/engine/reference/builder/#arg).</Caption>
+<Caption>Note that the usage of the `ARG` instruction starts with a `$`.
+This is necessary for Docker to recognize this as an [ARG instruction reference](https://docs.docker.com/engine/reference/builder/#arg).</Caption>

-With the `Dockerfile` complete, we can now go on to deploying with Now:
+With the `Dockerfile` complete, the project is ready to be deployed on Now:

 <TerminalInput>now</TerminalInput>

-Through the deployment lifecycle, our build will progress with our configuration including that of our environment variables and secrets!
+Through the deployment lifecycle, the build stage will execute with the configuration defined in the `Dockerfile` including that of the environment variables and secrets.

-Feel free to try it out yourself by using our [starter repository](https://github.com/zeit/now-build-env-starter-static).
+An example repository is available to give a more in-depth look at a project that uses build-time environment variables and secrets.

 export default withDoc({...meta})(({children}) => <>{children}</>)